 Most document review today uses some form of technology-assisted review (TAR).
-TAR uses computer software to categorize documents as responsive or nonresponsive, based on human review of a subset of documents from the collection.
-TAR includes the capability to prioritize documents on a scale of most to least likely to be responsive, allowing human reviewers to manually review an ever-decreasing volume of documents.
+TAR uses computer software to categorise documents as responsive or nonresponsive, based on human review of a subset of documents from the collection.
+TAR includes the capability to prioritise documents on a scale of most to least likely to be responsive, allowing human reviewers to manually review an ever-decreasing volume of documents.

 While lawyers may worry that computer-assisted review of electronically stored information (ESI) will fail to retrieve appropriately relevant documents, studies comparing manual review and TAR show TAR is superior, provided the underlying algorithm has been properly coded and trained.

 Continuous active learning’s list looks like a search engine’s

 Most TAR tools use supervised machine learning to accomplish their work.
 In supervised machine learning, a computer algorithm ranks a document collection by analysing it in terms of features of training documents.
 The learning algorithms used for TAR should not be confused with unsupervised machine-learning algorithms used for clustering, near-duplicate detection, and latent semantic indexing, which receive no input from the user and do not rank or classify documents.

 In supervised machine learning, “learners” (computers) infer how to differentiate relevant from non-relevant documents by examining training examples.
 The training examples consist of documents a human teacher has previously coded as relevant or non-relevant.

 TAR usually employs one of three protocols: SAL (simple active learning), SPL (simple passive learning), or CAL (continuous active learning).
 CAL is simpler than SAL and SPL because CAL does not require careful creation of seed sets, does not require a determination of when to stop training, and does not require the selection and review of large random control sets, training sets, or validation sets.